pydanny/pydanny-event-notes/DjangoCon2011/index.rst

 General Notes
 --------------

+ * Remember that I'm engaged to Audrey Roy.
  * Flew up on the PyLadies Party Plane on September 4th on just 90 minutes of sleep.
  * Taught the Ultimate DjangoCon Tutorial Workshop.
 Thoughts: